stefanostsolos/NTUA-SaaS/README.md

 ### User Management and Security

 The users are registered and signed in our app using Sign-in with Google.
 The front-end application redirects the user to the Google Authentication server, which performs authentication and returns a Google ID token.
 That token is then sent to the User Management microservice (via the Sign-in endpoint), which creates an account for the user, if one does not already exist.
-This microservice returns a private JWT to the Frontend application.
+This microservice returns a private JWT to the Front-end application.
 The JWT holds information regarding the user and their licence.
 To access any endpoint of any microservice (other than Sign-in), a valid, non-expired JWT is required.
 In addition, in order to access any endpoint other than Sign-in and Extend Licence, a non-expired licence is required.
 Whenever a user updates their licence, a new JWT is generated to reflect the updated licence.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Front-end Web Application

 In order to fetch the data requested by the user, the Front-end Web Application sends an appropriate GET request to the relevant "Data Management" microservice.
 The microservice returns the requested data, which is visualised using the Highcharts library.
 The Highcharts library is also used to provide the option of downloading the data as an image graph or as a CSV file.
-In order to refresh the presented data whenever new data is received, the Frontend application performs HTTPS polling to the Frontend Listener microservice, periodically checking whether a new data import has occurred.
+In order to refresh the presented data whenever new data is received, the Front-end application performs HTTPS polling to the Frontend Listener microservice, periodically checking whether a new data import has occurred.
 Whenever a new data import is detected, a new request is sent to the relevant microservice and the presented data is updated automatically, without any user action.
 Overall, the Front-end application achieves seamless transitions without loading new pages or refreshing, owing to the fact that it was developed as a Single-Page Application.

 <p align="right">(<a href="#top">back to top</a>)</p>